ev0xfrost/CSCE240-finalproject/mydirectory/finalproject/README.txt

 reliable way to account for this potential disreperancy.
    On the other hand, C++ allows for a time relative to the execution, which ensures that the time will not be affected by the opertaing system's resource allocation.
-Still, we attempted to compare the speed of both programs, and this was of course done using wall time.
-In an attempt to control variables, we used the same computer for both exectutions, closed all network connections, and closed all applications prior to the execution.
-During the execution we supplied no input to the machine of any kind.
-Both executions were run sequentially, with a small break for cooldown.
+It would be possible to compare the execution speeds, with relative accuracy, between Java and C++, using wall time, but since the current version of C++ can only recieve wall time accurate to the second, we decided against using a side-by side wall time comparison, due to the extreme loss in accuracy.
-	      	   <---->conclusions of exectution<--->
+It is expected that C++ would execute more quickly than java, espescially since both languages used the same exact implementations of the various sorting algorithms.
+The analysis of the sorting algorithms are as follows: